mdomlop/sskit/README.md

 ~~~

-With no options, the program will trie to use the current working directory
+With no options, the program will try to use the environment variables
-as a subvolume.
-If it is not a btrfs subvolume, program will exit.
-Otherwise,
+`MAKESNAPSUBVOLUME` and `MAKESNAPQUOTA`, and if someone are empty, defaults to
+harcoded values, which are `"/"`, and `30`, for _subvolume_ and _quota_
+respectively.

+In every execution a new snapshot of the _subvolume_ will be created until
-will make a new snapshot under `./subvolume/`, and if quota were overpassed,
+reach the _quota_, and then, when quota were overpassed, will delete the oldest
+snapshot in `subvolume/.snapshots/` until fit to the quota.

-will delete the older subvolume. `./subvolume` directory will be created
-if it not exists.
+`.snapshots` directory will be created if it not exists and will be removed if
+all the snapshots are deleted.

 - Options:

 	`subvolume`

-	Path to subvolume.
-If not supplied, current directory will be used.
+	Path to subvolume that will be snapshotted.
+If not supplied, the program
+	will try to use the environment variable `MAKESNAPSUBVOLUME`, and if empty,
+	defaults to harcoded value, which is `"/"`,

-	If current directory is not a btrfs subvolume, an error message will be
+	If such path is not a btrfs subvolume, an error message will be
 	displayed, and no snapshot will be created.

 	`-c`